Skip to main content

 Avoid:

-• Creating cost centres for every activity
+• Creating cost centres per project

-• Duplicating what cost codes already do
+• Duplicating information that cost codes already capture

-Cost codes should:
+Cost codes in FieldInsight should:

-• Mean the same thing everywhere
+• Mean the same thing on every project

-That kills cross-project reporting.
+That breaks cross-project reporting.

-If your quotes break down into:
+If your quotes are broken down into:

 • Labour